 Details: Get up to $100 in statement credits each year toward purchases at Saks Fifth Avenue online or in-store (but not at Saks Off 5th).
 This is split as a $50 credit for purchases between January and June and another $50 from July through December.

 Personal use: Each year, I use my January–June credit to buy two pairs of Havaianas flip-flops, which amounts to $55.64 after (enough for free shipping and just $5.64 after $50 credit).
 I typically use my July–December credit to buy kids’ toys for the holidays—Saks has a surprisingly good selection of toys (on sale).
 In total, I always use the full $100 for the year.

 Details: All American Express cards come with Amex Offers, an ever-changing roster of discounts and offers depending on your location and spending patterns.
 However, Amex Platinum cardholders often get some extra special—and valuable—offers.

 Personal use: Since November 2018, I have saved $780 with Amex offers on my Platinum card.
 My savings so far in 2022 has been $255.

 $155 Walmart+ credits

-Details: If you use your Platinum Card to pay for your $12.95 monthly Walmart+ membership, you can receive a statement credit up to $155 per year.
+Details: If you use your Platinum Card to pay for your $12.95 monthly Walmart+ membership, you can receive a statement credit up to $155 per year, subject to auto renewal.
 In addition to free shipping and grocery delivery, Walmart+ benefits also include a free Paramount+ Essential plan (a value of $4.99 per month) as well as limited time offers like $15 Lyft credits and six-month Spotify Premium free trials.